joeriddles/porkbun-fastmail/README.md

 4. Verify the records were created correctly in the Porkbun admin panel

 ### Notes
+The Porkbun API docs: https://porkbun.com/api/json/v3/documentation.

-The archived [porkbun-dynamic-dns-python](https://github.com/porkbundomains/porkbun-dynamic-dns-python/) project was used for reference.
+The archived [porkbun-dynamic-dns-python](https://github.com/porkbundomains/porkbun-dynamic-dns-python/) project was also used for reference.